u-blox/baud-rate-test/README.md

     ...
 ```

-* If there is character loss or the expected throughput is not achieved,  you will see something like:
+* If there is character loss, or the expected throughput is not achieved, you will see something like:

     `:301::FAIL: Expression Evaluated To FALSE`

     ...and, usually, the reason for failure will be obvious from the diagnostic print that precedes that line.
 If not, please check the line number in the file `TESTS\unit_tests\default\main.cpp` to determine the error cause.

-# Using The Debugger
+# Running The Test Under A Debugger
 If you wish to run the test under a debugger, then first do a clean compilation as follows to get debug information into your `.elf` file.

 `mbed test -n tests-unit_tests-default --profile mbed-os/tools/profiles/debug.json --compile -c`